 /mnt/sdcard/[filename] /data/data/com.example/shared_pref/[filename] /data/data/com.example/Databases/ [filename] /data/data/com.example/[.temp files]

-Here is the one best example of how android app is storing data in shared preferences without any encryption. you can download the DIVA from here.
+Here is the best example of how the android app stores data in shared preferences without any encryption. you can download the DIVA from here.

-4. Once credentials successfully saved enter into adb shell as per following command.
+4. Once credentials are successfully saved, enter into the adb shell as per the following command.

 $adb shell #cat /data/data/jakhar.aseem.diva/shared_prefs/jakhar.aseem.diva_preferences.xml

-we able to see that the app stored the credentials in plain text.
+we were able to see that the app stored the credentials in plain text.

 Take one more example of insecure data storage in databases –

-3. Enter into adb shell and use following commands to check databases
+3. Enter into adb shell and use the following commands to check databases

 $adb shell #sqlite3 /data/data/jakhar.aseem.diva/databases/ids2 sqlite> .tables sqlite> select * from myuser;